Faltonius Probus Alypius

 Faltonius Probus Alypius (floruit 370–397) was a politician of the Roman Empire.

 Life

 Alypius was the son of Clodius Celsinus Adelphius, Praefectus urbi of Rome in 351, and of the Christian poet Faltonia Betitia Proba.
 His brother, Quintus Clodius Hermogenianus Olybrius, was Roman consul in 379.

 In 370/371 he was exiled, under the investigations of Maximinus.
 In 378 he held a high office in Mauretania, possibly vicarius of Africa.
 On June 12, 391, he is attested ad Praefectus urbi of Rome.
-In 393 he was sent to the court of Emperor Eugenius, in occasion of the celebrations for the consulship of Virius Nicomachus Flavianus for the following year.
+In 393 he was sent to the court of Emperor Eugenius, on occasion of the celebrations for the consulship of Virius Nicomachus Flavianus for the following year.

 He was the addressee of some letters by Quintus Aurelius Symmachus, showing he was alive in 397, and maybe even from Ambrose.